Skip to content

 What is meant by nutrient deficiency?

 Do you often feel powerless, exhausted and accompanied by headaches ?
-Concentration problems or the constant feeling of lack of drive can also be indications that your body is missing important nutrients.
+Also, concentration problems or the constant feeling of lack of drive can be indications that your body is missing important nutrients.

 A nutrient deficiency often goes unnoticed but leads to symptoms that can significantly affect your daily life.
-By specifically checking your blood values , deficiencies can be detected and treated early before they lead to long-term complaints.
+Through a targeted review of your blood values , deficiencies can be detected and treated early before they lead to long-term complaints.

 Give your body what it needs and regain energy and quality of life – it starts with a simple step: testing your blood values.

-We also recommend the ZDF report and the Barmer article on nutrient deficiency.
+We also recommend the ZDF report as well as the Barmer article on nutrient deficiency.

 What nutrients does your body need?